MikhailFedulov/31257_G3/Assessment 1.md

 ___
 ## User Story Backlog
+After identifying the stakeholders’ needs and analysing their position and level of influence in the project, the team developed a backlog of all the key user stories which will be used to prototype and create the system.
+The backlog includes all seven stakeholder types and their needs summaries in the classic user story format.

 |  **User Story #** | **As a/an** | **I want to...** | **So that...** | **Estimates** | **Priority** | **Story Type** | **Process/ Service** |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |
 |  Example STORY | Staff Member | view a list of all devices in the system | find the product number for a listed device. | 5 | High | Story | Product Management |